lokeshkharkwal7/assignmentTaskManagement/README.md

 ### Assignment React Task Management CRUD App with MERN Stack
+Developed with an aim of organizing, planning, tracking, and controlling tasks and activities within an individual or team to achieve specific goals and objectives efficiently and effectively.
+It is a fundamental aspect of project management, productivity, and time management, applicable in various contexts such as business, education, personal projects, and software development.
 This project is a full-fledged React application that implements CRUD (Create, Read, Update, Delete) operations on data, leverages the MERN stack (MongoDB, Express.js, React.js, Node.js), and provides advanced features like searching and a responsive user interface.

 Prerequisites